fsmosca/Multiple-move-Epd-Analyzer/README.md

                         default=500
   -r RATING, --rating RATING
-                        You may input a rating for this engine, this will be shown in the output files, default=2500 -p PROTOCOL, --protocol PROTOCOL
+                        You may input a rating for this engine, this will be shown in the output file, default=2500 -p PROTOCOL, --protocol PROTOCOL
                         engine protocol [uci/xboard], default=uci
   -s {0,1}, --san {0,1}